 Employment of the Supported Spouse That Unduly Impacts The Interests of the Children

-While child support is calculated using software, and temporary spousal support is calculated using a formula found in local court rules, the duration and amount of permanent spousal support is determined by weighing 14 factors found in California Family Code 4320.
+While child support is calculated using software, and temporary spousal support is calculated using a formula found in local court rules, the duration and amount of permanent spousal support are determined by weighing 14 factors found in California Family Code 4320.
 One of those factors is whether the party receiving spousal support can work without unduly damaging the interest of the children in their custody.
+(See the Judges Benchguide, page

 Why Does The Court Award Permanent Spousal Support